Drew McDonald (wrestler): Professional wrestling career

 After the demise of ITV's wrestling coverage, McDonald moved to All Star Wrestling.
 For some time, he continued to be managed by Kaiser in All Star.
 In the early 1990s, he adopted the image of "The Ultimate Chippendale", later forming a tag team of 'Chippendales' with Dale "The Model" Preston.
 Aside from wrestling for all the top promotions in the UK, McDonald traveled worldwide, wrestling for promotions like Canada's Stampede Wrestling under the name Ben Doon McDonald, and feuding with stars like Chris Benoit.

 McDonald won many UK top titles including Scottish Championship Wrestling's Scottish Heavyweight Championship, and All Star Wrestling's British Heavyweight Championship.
 He won the British title when he defeated Robbie Brookside in Croydon on 7 July 2005.

 McDonald teamed up with many long time wrestlers, including Dave Finlay (in the Catch Wrestling Association), Ulf Herman, and Robbie Brookside.
 Later McDonald would team with rookie stars like Thunder, and Raj Gosh.
 During a time when both Thunder and Gosh wrestled in Frontier Wrestling Alliance at the same time as McDonald the group banded together under the stable name "The Triad".

 In January 2006, Steve Sonic defeated McDonald in a ladder match for All Star Wrestling's British Heavyweight Championship.
 Throughout 2006 McDonald would continue to wrestle in All Star as well as with other British independent promotions.
 McDonald also ran his own wrestling school along with former wrestler and referee Jeff Kaye in Stanningley, Leeds.
 In 2008, he began working for Superstars of Wrestling.

+In May 2011, McDonald challenged James Mason for the Union of European Wrestling Alliances European Heavyweight Championship for All Action Wrestling.
+In 2012, he appeared for Insane Championship Wrestling at Insane in the Membrane where he teamed with Grado and Wolfgang in a losing effort against Damian O'Connor, Jamie Feerick and Scott Maverick.